skillrecordings/products/apps/testingaccessibility/README.md

 cd apps/testingaccessibility
 ```

+## TLDR Setup

+For the basics of your development environment:
+1. `cd apps/testingaccessibility` (Just to be extra-safe you're in the correct directory)
+1. `pnpm dev:validate` ensures you have the necessary system-level tools installed
+1. `pnpm install` ensures you have the necessary application dependencies installed
+1. `vercel login` connects the Vercel CLI to your Vercel account
+1. `vercel link` walks you through connecting this project to Vercel
+1. `pnpm dev:setup` pulls the necessary environment variables into `.env.local`
+1. `pnpm test` runs the unit tests

+If you also want to be able to run the e2e tests (you probably do)
+1. `pnpm build` generates a testable build
+1. `stripe login` connects the Stripe CLI to your Stripe account
+1. `pnpm dev:stripe` starts the webhook listening to ensure Stripe webhooks can be received locally
+1. `pnpm test:e2e` runs the e2e tests

 ## Validate your local environment

 You need to ensure that you have all of the necessary system-level dependencies installed.